-- 1. Policies and guidelines, including, but not limited to, the following: - a.
-Purpose of trip (i.e., instructional, athletic, students'/spectators' recreation); - b.
-Funding source (e.g., district or individual school funds, individual charge, parent group); and - c.
-Administrative approval (e.g., the person who has authority to approve the trip). - 2.
-A priority guideline, developed for trip scheduling that addresses situations when all requests cannot be accommodated, such as the following: - a.
-Advance notification that allows adequate time for the approval process and for making driver and vehicle arrangements; - b.
-Methods of travel, which may include district- or agency-owned or contracted bus, commercial carrier or local transit equipment, air, boat, rail
+- a.
+Policies and guidelines, including: - Purpose of trip (instructional, athletic, students/spectators, recreation, etc.); - II Funding source (district or individual school funds, individual charge, parent group, etc.); and - III Administrative approval (the persons having authority to approve the trip). - b.
+A priority guideline should be developed for trip scheduling when all requests cannot be accommodated. - I Advance notification should allow adequate time for the approval process and for making driver and vehicle arrangements. - II Methods of travel may include district- or agency-owned or contracted bus, commercial carrier or local transit equipment, air, boat, rail or combination of the above, private or school passenger automobile, when required by special or unique needs.